While Christmas markets in Poland might not rival the long-standing traditions of Germany or Austria, they’ve seen a resurgence in recent years.

 Wroclaw has traditional Polish food like pierogi and smoked cheese.
 Still, this market has more international stalls where you can get Hungarian langos, Dutch pancakes, Spanish paella-type dishes and many other delicious foods worth trying.

 Of course, you can find mulled wine, hot apple cider and hot chocolate too.

 Sightseeing in Wroclaw

 Wroclaw is gorgeous; the main square is so colourful, and the buildings are beautifully designed.
 There’s plenty to see outside of the main square, of course, like Cathedral Island, but this is a good starting point.

 - Rynek and the Gothic Town Hall: The Market Square is where you’ll find most of the action.
 Climb one of the church towers for great views over the square.
 The Town Hall is a good place to start and get your bearings.

-- Cathedral Island: Just north of the Market Square is one of the prettiest parts of the city with its huge Cathedral, parks and riverside location.
+- Cathedral Island: Just north of Market Square is one of the prettiest parts of the city with its huge Cathedral, parks and riverside location.

 - Wroclaw University: Visit the assembly hall, Aula Leopoldina, to see the incredible baroque ceiling and frescoes.

 - Gnomes: What began as a subversive political protest is now a fun pastime for children and tourists.
 Pay attention as you walk around the city, and you’ll notice hundreds of little gnomes.

 - Ksiaz Castle: Seventy kilometres from Wroclaw, the spectacular clifftop castle set deep in the forest deserves an afternoon trip.